alvinr/data-modeling/aerospike/reparenting/README.md

-# Re­Parenting, Bi­Directional and Many­-To-­Many Associations
+# Re­-Parenting, Bi­-Directional and Many­-To-­Many Associations

-As we discussed in the first article, encapsulation provides a simple mechanism for storage of a directed relationship.
-But we also saw that bi­directional associations are very common ­ especially coming from an RDBMS and the use of intersection tables ­ whether they are needed or not.
-So the problem is how to deal with the bi­directionality in a key­value store.
+As we discussed in the [first article](../README.md), encapsulation provides a simple mechanism for storage of a directed relationship.
+But we also saw that bi­-directional associations are very common, ­especially coming from an RDBMS and the use of intersection tables, ­whether they are needed or not.
+So the problem is how to deal with the bi­-directionality in a key­-value store.

 ## Parts Management
 Let's assume we have a system to track ```parts``` and their ```location```.
 For example, we have parts available at both our "Warehouse" and "Store" locations.
-To transfer a part between locations, we need to keep track of the partsavailable at the location, and where any given part is currently located.
+To transfer a part between locations, we need to keep track of the ```parts``` available at the location, and where any given part is currently located.
 In JSON, the schema could look like this:

 ```
 locations: